priendeau/Fnct.d/README.rst

  VTVVarFilter		STRING Regular Expression, from Bash Expansion algorithm, mostly like regular expression, but not full-length regular expression.
  VTVRejectionFilter	STRING Regular Expression, from Bash Expansion algorithm Rejection filter is also know for what will remain inside WhiteList Option
- VTVIsWhiteList		STRING Separated with Comma is the exeption List to pass throught .
+ VTVIsWhiteList		STRING Separated with Comma is the exeption List to pass through .
  VTVITransformScript	STRINGScript Filename use inside VTVAppsScripterOpt under TAG __FILE__.
 Neglecting VTVAppsScripterOpt to own TAG __FILE__ will not work .
  VTVAppsScripter	STRING Default is /usr/bin/gawk VTVAppsScripterOpt	STRING Reserved for VTVAppsScripter or application wrap-up, handle most of variable call for an application wrapper.